open-telemetry/opentelemetry-dotnet-instrumentation/.github/ISSUE_TEMPLATE/bug_report.md

  3. etc

 <!--
-NOTE: If possible, also include the internal log files found (by default) in:
+NOTE: If possible, also include the log files found (by default) in:
 Windows: %ProgramData%\OpenTelemetry .NET AutoInstrumentation\logs\
 Linux and macOS: /var/log/opentelemetry/dotnet/
 --!>